daweisuophph/HP_RNASeq/README.md

 Each line is an output for one gene.
 Column 1 is the chromosome ID.
 Column 2 is the gene ID.
 Column 3 represents whether the run program finished for group 1.
 Column 4 represents whether the run program finished for group 2.
 Column 4 is the kl divergence score.

 # Simulations
 We have upload the scripts and code for creating sythetic data in our paper.
 We also include all scripts for all other models that we used in the experiments.
-Please check `simulation` folder for details.
+Please check [simulation](https://github.com/hao-peng/DEISoM/tree/master/simulation) for details.

 # License
 MIT License